now browsing by tag

 - following god\s instruction object lesson

-- instructions object lesson
+- building something using instructions vs no instrucions object lesson

-- sermons on following gods instructions
+- sermon on following gods instructions